Wondering how to promote on Instagram?

 4. Follow Accounts That Are Relevant to Your Industry

-One way to do that is to engage with the very people they’re already following.
+One way to do that is by engaging with the very people they’re already following.

-Think about the types of businesses in your industry that have an established presence on the platform, and begin your search.
-Follow their accounts and interact with relevant posts by pressing like or adding a comment.
+Think about the businesses in your industry that have an established presence on the platform and begin your search.
+Follow their accounts and interact with relevant posts by liking them or adding a comment.

 5. Tell Your Brand’s Story